trustyai-explainability/vllm_judge/docs/guide/metrics.md

 # Use a metric directly
 result = await judge.evaluate(
-    response="To reset your password, click on 'Forgot Password' on the login page.", metric=HELPFULNESS
+    content="To reset your password, click on 'Forgot Password' on the login page.", metric=HELPFULNESS
 )

 # Metrics can be referenced by name (string) after import
 from vllm_judge import BUILTIN_METRICS  # Import to register all metrics result = await judge.evaluate(
-    response="def hello(): print('Hi')",
+    content="def hello(): print('Hi')",
     metric="code_quality"  # String reference
 )
 ```